uswds/uswds-site/pages/patterns/complex-form/keep-a-record.md

 <strong>Provide the user with a summary of their answers before they submit the form.</strong> Give them the opportunity to re-check their answers and provide an easy way for them to revise answers that are incorrect.

 ### Usability Guidelines
-<strong>Test print outputs.</strong> Test printing using a variety of printers, print-to-PDF options, and assistive output devices, using [representative browser and operating system combinations](https://digital.gov/2013/07/15/digital-metrics-for-federal-agencies/) prior to launch.
+<strong>Test print outputs.</strong> Test printing using a variety of printers, print-to-PDF options, and assistive output devices, using <a href="https://digital.gov/2013/07/15/digital-metrics-for-federal-agencies/">representative browser and operating system combinations</a> prior to launch.
 Remember that mobile device users will have additional challenges printing or saving to PDF so some on-screen guidance may be necessary.

 <strong>Avoid widowed or orphaned content.</strong> Widows and orphans can be disorienting and sometimes alarming if a user doesn’t see the phrase in context.